-The PYEI is establishing a Local Ecosystem Enablement Fund (LEEF) to support innovative solutions that create an environment that supports local economic development and in particular SMME growth and entrepreneurship.
-This will consider the kinds of interventions that are required within the ecosystem that makes it easier for businesses to start and grow.
+The PYEI is also establishing a Local Ecosystem Enablement Fund (LEEF) to support innovative solutions that create environments that support local economic development and in particular SMME growth and entrepreneurship.
+This will consider the kinds of interventions that are required within the ecosystem to make it easier for businesses to start and grow.
 The ecosystem comprises all institutions, processes and services that influence how entrepreneurs do business.

-The need for the Fund has been identified because while there several initiatives that are providing direct financial or nonfinancial support to businesses, few efforts focus on ways to enable ecosystems in marginalised communities.
+While there are several initiatives that provide direct financial or non-financial support to businesses, few efforts focus on enabling ecosystems in marginalised communities.
 The LEEF is envisaged to close this gap.